sluzhynskyi/wolfram-alpha-user-interface/README.md

 # Wolfram alpha User Interface

-> This is web html project that convert normal user interface to LaTex and redirects you to the wolfram alpha page with this latex.
+[WolframUX](http://sluzhynskyi.pythonanywhere.com/) is project that based on mathquill, converts normal user interface to LaTex and redirects you to the wolfram alpha page with this latex.
+So that allows you have dynamic interface with math ability of WolframAlpha.

-> Features: Doesn't redirect if you inputed wrong equation,
+Features: Doesn't redirect if you inputed wrong equation,

 ## Quickstart

 ### Prerequisites